Samsung/tizen-docs/docs/application/tizen-studio/setup/update-sdk.md

 ## Remove Packages

-The package manager is a comprehensive tool and provides an intuitive user experience that helps you to remove any package, platform or tool with ease.
+The package manager tool also provides an intuitive user interface that helps you to remove any package, platform or tool with ease.

 To remove a package, click **delete** located next to the respective package.